-^{8/} One representative proposed the deletion of this article.
+^{8/} The United Kingdom proposed the deletion of this article.

-^{2/} Some representatives were not in favour of this clause.
+^{9/} Egypt, Finland and the United States of America were not in favour of this clause.

-- (a) To prohibit discrimination against working women because of pregnancy, childbirth or maternity; - (b) To require that absence from work necessitated by complications of pregnancy and childbirth be treated for purposes of employment the same as any other temporary disability is treate under the law and in employer practices; - (c) To encourage the granting of paid leave for parents of either sex for purposes of child care; - (d) To prohibit the dismissal of women who are taking maternity leave and the dismissal of women because they are pregnant or are nursing a child; - (e) To make provision for granting parents paid leave to care for sick children: - (f) To encourage the granting of free medical care to women during pregnancy, confinement and the post-natal period; - (g) Special assistance to needy parents.
-7
+- (a) To prohibit discrimination against working women because of pregnancy, childbirth or maternity; - (b) To require that absence from work necessitated by complications of pregnancy and childbirth be treated for purposes of employment the same as any other temporary disability is treated under the law and in employer practices; - (c) To encourage the granting of paid leave for parents of either sex for purposes of child care; - (d) To prohibit the dismissal of women who are taking maternity leave and the dismissal of women because they are pregnant or are nursing a child; - (e) To make provision for granting parents paid leave to care for sick children; - (f) To encourage the granting of free medical care to women during pregnancy, confinement and the post-natal period; - (g) Special assistance to needy parents.